Articles on the Writing Craft by Members of Evolved Publishing

 Be Professional: Learn Your Craft

-We recommend each of the books below to writers and aspiring authors who seek to hone their craft.
+We recommend any of the books below to writers and aspiring authors who seek to hone their craft (or all of them, if you’re felling really ambitious). 🙂

 The Elements of Style – Strunk & White (Available at Amazon)